-Celibacy is a thorny issue to process, especially for a creative person.
-However, if you subscribe to the Christian faith, it is a subject that must be addressed definitively, otherwise moral conflicts will mess you up.
+Celibacy is a thorny subject to process, especially for a creative person.
+It becomes more complicated if you subscribe to the Christian faith.
+Then, it becomes a subject that must be addressed definitively, otherwise moral conflicts will mess you up.
 Celibacy has consequences.
-It is not rosy, pretty, easy or triumphant as some try to paint it.
+It’s not rosy, pretty, easy or triumphant, as some try to paint it.
 It just is.

-Apostle Paul advised singles to marry lest they burn.
+When I ask young people who are celibate, how they cope with sexual pressure, the answer is typically masturbation.
+I wonder about Apostle Paul who advised singles to marry, lest they burn.
 In his day, women married at 16, as virgins.
-Ain’t nobody marrying that young no more!
-In his day, accessible and variegated internet porn didn’t exist so Paul’s message must be seriously contextualised for today’s demography.
-I’m sure there’s grace to be celibate.
-But last time I checked, grace doesn’t stop you from ovulating every month.
-So the struggle is real.
+Many don’t marry at that age anymore.
+In his day, internet porn didn’t exist.
+So, Paul’s message must be contextualised for today’s demography.
+While I’m sure there’s grace to be celibate, the last time I checked, grace doesn’t stop you from ovulating every month.
+So, the struggle is very real.

-The strange thing is, marriage doesn’t cure sexual dislocations or addictions.
-You still have to go through recovery.
-(Many married people know what I’m talking about.)
-I think single people of faith need to talk about sex openly and stop sweeping ish under the carpet hoping for the day marriage will solve them.
+I think single people of faith need to talk about sex openly.
+They need to stop sweeping issues under the carpet, hoping for the day marriage will solve them.

-As a creative celibate, a daily issue I face is where to put all the energy released when I create & achieve.
-The default solution is to become a workaholic as l keep recycling the energy back to work, causes, passions and more work.
-I dare not be idle because my mind is a perpetual laboratory of thoughts, images and fantasies.
-There are many creatives who haven’t yet learnt to discipline their thoughts or regulate their energies, hence the dependence on masturbation or alcohol in some cases, to settle down.
+As a creative, a daily issue I face is where to put all the energy that’s released any time I create or achieve.
+The default solution is to become a workaholic, as one keeps recycling the energy back to work, causes, passions and more work.
+I dare not be idle, because my mind is a perpetual laboratory of thoughts, images and fantasies.
+But what about creatives who haven’t yet learnt to discipline their thoughts or to regulate their energies, hence the heavy dependence on masturbation or alcohol, to “settle down”?

-Many times, creatives are just mentally lonely.
-There are people around them but few who truly connect with and “get” them.
-That’s when they begin scrolling through their phones looking for a distraction or someone to call, a.k.a friend with benefits.
-They sometimes use these people – they needed someone to hold to ease the loneliness, and not necessarily a relationship.
-They knew it was wrong but they needed comfort.
-Sometimes, they even get locked into relationships they should never have started in the first place because they kept sleeping with the person.
-Now, the friend with benefits doesn’t understand why the creative is irritated all the time and despises them.
+Many times, creatives struggle with mental loneliness.
+There are people around them but few who truly connect with them.
+That’s when they begin scrolling through their phones looking for a distraction or someone to call (a.k.a friends-with-benefits).
+They sometimes use these people – they need someone to hold but not necessarily a relationship.
+Sometimes, they even get locked into relationships they should never have started in the first place, because they kept sleeping with the wrong person.
+Now, the friend-with-benefits doesn’t understand why the creative person is irritated all the time and despises them.
 They never really wanted them to begin with.
-They just needed temporary relief!
+They just needed temporary sexual relief!

-I think we spend a lot of time teaching single people of faith how to avoid pre-marital sex but rarely address the practical challenges of celibacy.
-In advising people to marry, we forget those who wish to but haven’t yet found the right ones.
-It’s a real thing.
-It’s not a choosy thing.
+I think we spend a lot of time teaching single people of faith how to avoid pre-marital sex.
+But, we rarely address the practical daily challenges of celibacy.
+If you’re one of those people who keep telling young people to marry, don’t forget that there are those who wish to, but haven’t yet found the right ones to marry.
+They are not being choosy.

-In advising people to marry, spare a thought for those who took your advice and wished they had waited and not married the wrong people.
-Spare a thought for those different from you, who don’t like what you like and can’t live with what you can live with.
-Spare a thought for those who don’t subscribe to your cultural sensibilities and tastes.
-Finally, be humble and grateful for the grace of God.
-There are many better than you who don’t have the great relationship you take for granted.Celibacy is not rosy, pretty, easy or triumphant.
+In advising people to marry, perhaps you should spare a thought for those who took the advice, then wished they had waited and not married the wrong people.
+You should consider those who are different.
+Those who don’t like what most people like and who can’t live with what most people can live with.
+You should consider those who don’t subscribe to normal cultural sensibilities and traditional tastes.
+Finally, you should be humble and grateful.
+There are many people better than you, who don’t have the great relationships you take for granted.Celibacy is not rosy, pretty, easy or triumphant.
 It just is.
 Click To Tweet